jnunemaker/adapter-cassanity/README.md

 adapter.clear

 # you can also set options for the adapter
-using = {using: {consistency: :quorum}}
+using = {using: {consistency: :all}}
 adapter = Adapter[:cassanity].new(client, {
-  read: using,   # read using quorum consistency
+  read: using,   # read using all consistency
-  write: using,  # write using quorum consistency
+  write: using,  # write using all consistency
-  delete: using, # delete using quorum consistency
+  delete: using, # delete using all consistency
 })

 id = CassandraCQL::UUID.new